gatsbyjs/gatsby-source-wordpress-experimental/docs/using-data.md

 In order for menus to show up properly in your Gatsby site, you'll need to make sure they have a location set in WordPress.
 Menus that are not attached to a location are considered private data in WordPress.

 Visit your menu edit page by navigating to `[yoursite].com/wp-admin/nav-menus.php`.
 Once you're there, scroll to the bottom of the page to see all available locations.
+Select a location and save your menu and your menu should show up in Gatsby.

 ![WordPress menu location settings Screenshot](/docs/assets/menu-locations.png)